Are you familiar with Phishing? Do you know what is Phishing? I will thoroughly explain this and I will tell you how to

 Types Of Phishing:

 Clone Phishing is done by using a previously delivered, legitimate email that has an attachment or a link.
 The Phisher will then create an almost identical email or a cloned email.

 However, the link or the attachment in the email will be replaced with a malicious version that will be sent from an email address that has been spoofed to appear as though it came from the original sender.

 The sender may claim that it’s an updated version of the original.

-The term Spear Phishing derived from Phishing attempts which were directed at specific companies or individuals.
+The term Spear Phishing derived from Phishing attempts that were directed at specific companies or individuals.

 Phishers who participate in Spear Phishing will focus their attention on that one person or one company in which they are targeting and they will try to gather as much information as possible to increases their chances of success.

-In the 2016 presidential campaign Threat Group-4127 used some Spear Phishing techniques to gather private info from email accounts which were linked to Hillary Clinton.
+In the 2016 presidential campaign Threat Group-4127 used some Spear Phishing techniques to gather private info from email accounts that were linked to Hillary Clinton.

 Whale Phishing derived from Spear Phishing which is directed to high-profile targets.
 In all these cases, the Phishers would target a high profile person and their role in their particular company.